I’ve been on the hunt to find out what some of the best uses of Apple Cider Vinegar are for babies and mamas.

 People have been using apple cider vinegar for weight loss with great results.
 Add it to food to help you feel satiated.
 It’s also said to help calm a sweet tooth.

 Mix a tablespoon with a glass of grapefruit juice and drink before a meal to help keep a check on cholesterol.

-It enzymes and electrolytes make it an excellent energy drink.
-Just mix it with water, lemon juice and ginger.
+Its enzymes and electrolytes make it an excellent energy drink.
+Just mix it with water, lemon juice, and ginger.

 - Relieve Cold Symptoms

 Add to hot water with honey and lemon to soothe sore throats, coughs and aches, and pains.

 Drink a tablespoon in a glass of water every day to act as a natural antihistamine

 - Foot Soak